 About the company: Soarin’ Airlines has set global standards in airline service for the past 20 years.
 From our beginning in 2001, we have grown from a small regional airline in California to a global carrier.
 Our luxurious Boeing 777X aircraft fly across the globe to Greenland, Switzerland, Australia, Tanzania, India, Fiji, France, China, and Egypt.
 Our service is forever focused on kindness, honesty, and quality.
 When you fly Soarin’, you fly with the best.

-Job descriptions are the first interaction between a business and its future employees, so they should be personal, understandable, and detailed.
+Most folks think of customer service cover letters and resumes as the first point of contact, but job descriptions are truly the first interaction between a business and its future employees.
+This means they should be personal, understandable, and detailed.
 Instead, most job descriptions are generic, confusing, and vague.
 It’s easy to write something filled with excess details and overbearing language, but it’s much harder to write something applicants will actually read.

 An excellent customer service job description explains who the company is, the problems they solve, the team who works there, and how their future customer service employee will help the company.
 It’s more than a list of requirements—it’s a true reflection of what the job looks like daily.
 Customer service professionals are personable and driven team players; they genuinely want to help others and support the company.
 So, a customer service job description should allude to the strengths of the customer service team and the company while highlighting how the future hire will assist the company.
 The description should be enticing and inspiring.
 Job applicants can read dozens of job descriptions, so organizations that go the extra mile with their job descriptions have a higher chance of finding their ideal employee.